 - Decreased sex drive

 It is common during the initial arrival of any of the symptoms above for women to feel confused or unsure of the changes happening within their own body; The Australian Menopause Centre can help provide the information and help to keep you informed of your best options.

 Find Support From The Australian Menopause Centre

 The symptoms of menopause raise questions or concerns in all women and the Australian Menopause Centre are here to support, inform and guide you through this difficult period.
 Speak to our knowledgeable staff about your symptoms and they will be able to work with you to determine the appropriate treatment options available.

 With a consideration of your medical history the necessary medication or other treatment options will be offered to help improve your quality of life.
 Our experienced menopause doctors are general practitioners and gynaecologists who specialise in treating hormonal imbalances in women.

 Call us today on 1300 883 405 and lessen the suffering of menopause.
 Our knowledgeable team will work to ensure that you don't have to suffer in silence and can maintain your quality of life no matter what menopause throws at you.
-Over 80,000 Australian women have received our assistance for relief from a range of menopause symptoms, so we are more than qualified and experienced to offer the assistance you need.
+Over thousands of Australian women have received our assistance for relief from a range of menopause symptoms, so we are more than qualified and experienced to offer the assistance you need.